sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-13-singleton-pattern-using-double-checked-locking.md

 `@Service` beans are singleton-scoped by default, test-friendly, and easier to evolve than static/global singleton holders.

+## Common Pitfalls

+1. Missing `volatile` in double-checked locking implementation.
+2. Hiding expensive I/O in singleton constructor (slow startup surprises).
+3. Using static singleton in code that should be dependency-injected.
+4. Assuming one singleton instance across isolated classloaders.

+In plugin/container environments, each classloader can have its own singleton copy.

+## Testing Guidance

+- avoid global mutable singleton state where possible
+- if singleton keeps cache/config, expose explicit reset hooks for tests only
+- prefer constructor injection and DI singletons for easier mocking

+This reduces hidden coupling across test cases.

 ## Java 8/11/17/21/25 Notes

 - Java 8+: double-checked locking is safe with `volatile`.